 Most children of almost any age, love wheeled toys, from their very first buggy, to go-carts or ride on plastics.
 They never forget their very first bike, or as mid-teenagers, their first car or motorbike.

 For my generation things were very different, because we wartime kids never saw or owned new toys, there just weren’t any to be found, unless battered pre-war junk.
-So, as resourceful little groups of both sexes we would scour our neighbourhood, for the wherewithal to construct our own, perhaps under the guidance of a granddad or older uncle.
+So, as resourceful little groups of both sexes we would scour our neighbourhood, for the wherewithal to construct our own, perhaps under the guidance of a grandad or uncle.

 Short planks of wood, shallow vegetable or orange boxes, other odd bits of timber from the firewood pile.
 We sourced and straightened dozens of bent nails, unscrewed old screws from discarded furniture.
-The most difficult items were a nuts and bolts, plus the biggest target of all, four old pram wheels with axles, it might have taken us a week or more of the summer holiday to get the whole kit together.
+The most difficult items were nuts and bolts, plus the biggest target of all, four old pram wheels with axles, it might have taken us a week or more of the summer holiday to get the whole kit together.
 Our aim, was then to produce, the best steerable go-cart in the neighbourhood, they were all very similar in design.

 A strong plank about three or four feet long, with a box-seat fixed to one end, at the other a strong cross piece formed a footrest, always pivoting on a nut and bolt.
 From each end of this a loop of strong cord or rope co-ordinated hand and feet steering.
 Braking was a simple dragging of a shoe or boot on the ground.

 We all discovered that large pram wheels at the back and smaller ones at the front gave better speed and control.
 The sheer noise of a group as their creation took shape increased to a crescendo as the final touches were applied, a flag, a sail, or a roughly painted name.
-The natural leader of the group, girl, or boy always had first go, others took turns to push or to pull the lucky driver, until the favourite slopes were reached; then turns were taken.
+The natural leader of the group, girl, or boy always had first go, others took turns to push or to pull the lucky driver, until the favourite slopes were reached, then turns were taken.

 So, small noisy groups, would gather at street corners, on waste land, bomb sites, or at a favourite hill.
 Bruises, scabby knees and elbows were the norm as were splinters and hammered thumbs.
 There was often rivalry as to who had the biggest scabs….
 They were so very common.
 Back at home, Vaseline, Germaline or even mum’s saliva would be the cure.